Choose your session:

 - How four of the most promising types of solid-state qubits work: superconducting Transmon qubits, Silicon spin qubits, diamond NV center qubits, and topological qubits;

-- How quantum gates are performedon each of these qubit implementations.
+- How quantum gates, the basic operations of quantum computing, are performed on each of these qubit implementations.

 The course materials of this course are Copyright Delft University of Technology and are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike (CC-BY-NC-SA) 4.0 International License.